musabgultekin/quantumscraper/README.md

 ## URL Starter Data Preparation

 To start off the scraper, we're initializing the scraper's state with the URLs of the CommonCrawl.
 While we don't need this, we're doing to speedup the scraper.
-We could start from the root domains priovided by (Domains Index)[https://domains-index.com/] , (Zonefiles)[https://zonefiles.io/], (Domains Monitor)[https://domains-monitor.com/] or similar.
+We could start from the root domains priovided by [Domains Index](https://domains-index.com/) , [Zonefiles](https://zonefiles.io/), [Domains Monitor](https://domains-monitor.com/) or similar.

 Setup your AWS CLI, login to your AWS account.
 Then download latest columnar CommonCrawl Index.
 (This might incur bandwidth costs)